Edward144/PHPMailer-Bulk-Send/README.md

 You can leave a trailing comma at the end of the list as this will be removed automatically.

 When providing multiple email addresses a separate email is sent out to each individual email address.
 Each recipient will not see the others.

+If supplying a json file provide the full path to the file from the installation root directory.
+For example:

+> myfile.json
+> mydirectory/myfile.json

+The json file should contain a simple array of emails:

+`["email1@domain.com", "email2@domain.com", "email3@gmail.com"]`

 ## BCC and CC email addresses